cdgreenidge/leabra7/docs/tutorial.rst

 We follow scikit-learn's convention of using the array shape :code:`[n_samples, n_features]`.

-Now, define a function to construct the network.
+Now, we will define a function to construct the network.
 We will use a simple feedforward architecture with one input layer and one output layer.

 .. code-block:: python